 The Physical Experience

 The monastery footprint gives the hotel a spatial rhythm that differs from Florence's other recognized properties.
-Where Hotel Lungarno orients guests toward the Arno's visual axis, and where Ad Astra works within the compressed geometry of a historic residential building, 25hours has the former monastic courtyard to work with: a sheltered outdoor space that functions differently from a standard hotel garden or rooftop terrace.
+Where Hotel Lungarno orients guests toward the Arno's visual axis, and where Ad Astra works within the compressed geometry of a historic residential building, 25hours has the former monastic courtyard to work with: a sheltered outdoor space that functions differently from a standard hotel garden.
 In a city where outdoor space in the historic centre commands a premium, that courtyard is operationally significant regardless of season.

 Design language the 25hours group applies across its European portfolio favours site-specific reference over generic luxury codes.
 In Florence, that means engagement with the city's craft and artisan traditions, a fitting approach given that the surrounding streets between the Arno and Santa Maria Novella have historically housed the workshops and ateliers that produced the objects sold in the city's grander establishments.
 The interiors work through that reference rather than simply importing a pan-European boutique aesthetic.